Decide when to apply

 Register for and take the LSAT

 All law school applicants must register for and take the Law School Admission Test (LSAT) administered by the Law School Admission Council (LSAC) although an increasing number of schools have started accepting the GRE and a few even the GMAT.
 Strive to take the LSAT by December of the year preceding your planned matriculation into law school if at all possible.
-The June administration is best to be at forefront of the application process, especially at schools that operate on rolling admissions or to qualify for some of the early decision/early assurance programs.
-Fewer law schools will accept scores from the LSAT's February administration for matriculation in the same calendar year.
+The summer/early fall test administrations are best to be at forefront of the application process, especially at schools that operate on rolling admissions or to qualify for some of the early decision/early assurance programs.
+Fewer law schools will accept scores from the LSAT's February/March administration for matriculation in the same calendar year.

 Register with the Law School Admission Council's Credential Assembly Service (CAS)

 Beyond the LSAT, all law school applicants must register with the Law School Admission Council's Credential Assembly Service (CAS), which provides a means of centralizing and standardizing the undergraduate academic records of all applicants.
-Since the registration will last for five years, you can start registering as soon as you commit to applying.
+Since the registration will last for five years, you can start registering as soon as you commit to apply.
 CAS will prepare and provide a report for each law school to which you apply, which includes: your undergraduate academic summary, copies of all undergraduate and graduate/professional school transcripts, LSAT scores and writing sample copies, and copies of your letters of reference.